YashashreeKolhe/covid-wit-opd-scheduling/README.md

 ## Built with

-•	IBM DB2 warehouse - The database used
+* IBM DB2 warehouse - The database used

-•	IBM Cloud Foundry - Build and deployment platform for Angular Web App and Spring Web api
+*	IBM Cloud Foundry - Build and deployment platform for Angular Web App and Spring Web api
+* Maven - Dependency management